Superdeterminism Without Conspiracy: The Andromedan Butterfly Effect

 \section{The Andromedan Butterfly Effect}

-Can the flap of a butterfly's wings in the Brazilian jungle (or a change to the millionth digit of the input to a PRNG) influence the states of distant distinct systems (e.g. the weather on a planet in Andromeda) or \emph{vice versa}?
+The purpose of this section is to note how the Principle of Equivalence makes the interaction of matter with gravity especially chaotic.
 Here we repeat a calculation first reported by Michael Berry \cite{Berry:1978} and further analysed in \cite{Schwartz:2019}.
+It is well known that the flap of a butterfly's wings in Brazil can cause a tornado in Texas.
+But, could the flap of a butterfly's wings on a planet in the Andromedan galaxy cause a tornado in Texas?

-Consider molecules in the Andromedan atmosphere as hard spheres of radius $R$ with mean free distance $l$ between collisions.
+We consider molecules in the atmosphere as hard spheres of radius $R$ with mean free distance $l$ between collisions.
 We wish to estimate the uncertainty $\Delta \theta_M$ in the angle of the $M$th collision of one of the spheres with other spheres, due to some very small uncertain external force.
-It is easily shown that $\Delta \theta_M$ grows as \be \Delta \theta_M \approx (\frac{l}{R})^M \Delta \theta_1 \ee With $l \approx 10^{-7}m$ and $R \approx 10^{-10}$ m, say, $l/R\approx 10^3$.
-With $l/R>1$, we have the potential for chaotic exponential growth of uncertainty in the direction of the sphere.
+It is easily shown that $\Delta \theta_M$ grows exponentially with $M$.
+In particular \be \Delta \theta_M \approx (\frac{l}{R})^M \Delta \theta_1 \ee